Schutztruppe

 Military contingents were formed in German East Africa, where they became famous as Askari, in the Kamerun colony of German West Africa, and in German South West Africa.
 Control of the German colonies of New Guinea, in Samoa, and in Togoland was performed by small local police detachments.
 Kiautschou in China under Imperial Navy administration was a notable exception.
-As part of the East Asian Station the navy garrisoned Tsingtao with the marines of Seebataillon III, the only all-German unit with permanent status in an overseas protectorate.
+As part of the East Asian Station the navy garrisoned Qingdao with the marines of Seebataillon III, the only all-German unit with permanent status in an overseas protectorate.

 Deployment

 The name of the German colonial force dates back to the parlance of Chancellor Otto von Bismarck, who had the term Schutzgebiete, "protectorates", used instead of colonies.
 Schutztruppe contingents arose from local police forces or private paramilitary units, where German colonizers met with stronger resistance.